xigxog/kubefox/docs/quickstart.md

     info    You need to have a KubeFox platform instance running to deploy your components. info    Don't worry, 🦊 Fox can create one for you.
     Would you like to create a KubeFox platform?
-[Y/n] y Enter the KubeFox platform's name (required): dev Enter the Kubernetes namespace of the KubeFox platform (default 'kubefox-dev'): kubefox-dev
+[Y/n] y Enter the KubeFox platform's name (required): demo Enter the Kubernetes namespace of the KubeFox platform (default 'kubefox-demo'): kubefox-demo

-    info    Waiting for KubeFox platform 'dev' to be ready. info    Waiting for component 'backend' to be ready. info    Waiting for component 'frontend' to be ready.
+    info    Waiting for KubeFox platform 'demo' to be ready. info    Waiting for component 'backend' to be ready. info    Waiting for component 'frontend' to be ready.